 Cucumber Lemon Infused Water Recipe

 Here’s an easy recipe for Cucumber and Lemon Infused Water.
-And although the benefits of drinking infused water don’t include “burning off all your body fat” or “detoxing your system”, infused water will help keep you hydrated on hot summer days!
+And although, as we’ve seen, the health benefits of infused water don’t include “burning off all your body fat” or “detoxing your system”, infused water will help keep you hydrated on hot summer days!

 Cucumber and Lemon Infused Water